Immigration policy of the Biden administration: Mexican border

-Biden said that he planned to raise the annual refugee admissions to 125,000 in fiscal year 2022, but on April 16, 2021, he signed an executive order maintaining the historically low cap on refugees set by the Trump administration (15,000 per year).
-Facing criticism over the decision, the administration backtracked and announced plans to increase the refugee cap by May 15.
-As of April 2021, Biden was on track to accept the fewest refugees of any modern president, resettling only 2,050 refugees at the halfway point of fiscal year 2021.

-ICE
+The U.S. Border Patrol made more than 1.7 million arrests of migrants crossing the U.S.–Mexico border illegally in fiscal year 2021, the highest number ever recorded.
+In September 2024, it was reported that about 8 million "encounters" (attempts to cross successfully met and denied by border patrol) had occurred at the Mexican border since Biden took office, up from 2.4 million across Trump's first term.
+1,589,155 "gotaways" (automated detections of illegal crossings into the United States unmet by border patrol agents) occurred between fiscal year 2021 and 2023, compared with 521,247 "gotaways" between fiscal years 2017 and 2020.
+2.3 million migrants were released into the country at the border between 2021 and 2023, compared to 6 million who were taken into custody by the CBP.
+50.9% of migrants arrested at the southern border were expelled rather than released during Biden's first two years in office, up from 47.4% during Trump's last two.

+Immigration and Customs Enforcement

 On February 7, 2021, Biden began the implementation of new guidelines for Immigration and Customs Enforcement agents, forbidding or restricting them from seeking out deportations on the basis of "drug based crimes (less serious offenses), simple assault, DUI, money laundering, property crimes, fraud, tax crimes, solicitation, or charges without convictions," as stated by Tae Johnson, the acting director of ICE, instead prioritizing "violent behavior, well-documented gang affiliations," and a record of child abuse, murder, rape, and major drug infractions.
 Deportations merely on the basis of at least 10-year old felonies or "loose" gang affiliations would also be prevented.
 The guidelines also required permission from the director of ICE for agents to arrest suspects outside of jails and prisons.
-As of February 7, the guidelines are awaiting confirmation from Secretary of Homeland Security Alejandro Mayorkas.
+As of February 7, 2021, the guidelines were awaiting confirmation from Secretary of Homeland Security Alejandro Mayorkas.

 On February 27, 2021, the Biden administration moved to expand the government's capacity to house migrant children as it attempts to respond to an increase in border crossings of unaccompanied minors, notably by its re-opening of a temporary influx holding facility in Carrizo Springs, Texas.

-In January 2022, ICE reached a settlement in a class-action suit in Bakersfield, CA with advocates for health safety measures in the ICE detentions and agreed to pay $4 million in plaintiff's attorney costs.